fultonj/edge/15/README.md

 Each Edge site is deployed in its own availability zone (used by Nova and Cinder)

-### Glance
-- Glance with Swift is used at the Central Site
-- At any edge site Glance cache uses local disk
-- The first Nova instance booted in an edge site availability zone will use HTTP GET to retrieve the image at the central site
-- Subsequent Nova instnaces booted will use the cached copy of the image (provided the instance is booted on the same node where the image is cached)

 ### Cinder
 - At any edge site a Cinder availability zone exists running the cinder-volume service
 - The cinder-volume service will support running in full active/active in a future OSP15 update

+### Glance
+- Glance with Swift is used at the Central Site
+- Nova instances booted in an edge site availability zones will use HTTP GET to retrieve the image from the central site

 ### Ceph
-- Ceph is not running on the Central site
+- Ceph is not running on the Central site in this architecture
 - Each edge site runs its own Ceph cluster collocated (HCI) with Nova compute nodes
 - The Ceph backend is only used for Cinder Volumes

-This architecture will get improvements in the next version of OpenStack.
+This architecture will get improvements over time.